av01d/fontpicker-jquery-plugin/README.md

 Path to folder where local fonts are stored (in .woff format).
 Default: `/fonts/`. *Make sure to end with a slash!*

+### parentElement

+- Type: `String` or `jQuery object`
+- Default 'body'

+Parent element to attach the font picker to.
+The default `body` should suffice in pretty much all cases.
+Only tinker with this if you know what you're doing.

 [⬆ back to top](#table-of-contents)

 ## Methods